Difference between sink

 What are the most common sink materials?

-The most common sink materials are stainless steel, porcelain, and granite/composite.
+The most common sink materials are stainless steel, porcelain, ceramic, and granite/quartz.

 Connect with certified professionals in your area